grennis/ExpandableRecyclerView/README.md

     }

 Use the `TYPE_HEADER` for the expandable header items.
 Define other types as needed for your application.

+You can set a mode to collapse other items when an item is opened:

+    adapter.setMode(ExpandableRecyclerAdapter.MODE_ACCORDION);

 For more information, browse the [Sample App](https://github.com/grennis/ExpandableRecyclerView/tree/master/app/src/main/java/com/innodroid/expandablerecyclerdemo).